Lathanao/ImageOptim/README.md

 * If something wrong happened, just rebuilt your picture in admin panel > preferences > images.
 * In admin panel > preferences > images, you can setup JPEG compression at 100%, and let this modules weightlight you final images.

+**How to install**

+* Donwload the module (green button on the top-right).
+* Put all files in the modules directory.
+* Install the module via the admin panel, like every modules.

 ## NOTICE OF LICENSE

 * This source file is subject to the Academic Free License (AFL 3.0)